lambdamikel/LambdaSpeak3/README.md

 ![MIDI with LambdaSpeak 3](images/midi-cpc2.JPG)

 Whereas MIDI OUT is easy to achieve either using the Serial Direct Mode or the Buffered Mode, and possible from BASIC, MIDI IN requires a machine code program.
 A special mode is used for MIDI IN processing - the so-called "Serial Monitor".
-It is enabled using `&FF`, `10`.
+It is enabled by sending the sequence `&FF`, `10` *while being already in Serial Mode.
+Hence, the Serial Monitor is a special sub-mode of the Serial Mode. *

-The "Serial Monitor" mode supports high speed sending and receiving of Serial Messages, using the following protocol:
+The "Serial Monitor" mode supports high speed send and receive of Serial Messages, using the following protocol:

 1. the CPC sends a <byte> it wants to transmit via the UART using `out &fbee,<byte>`
 2. LambdaSpeak 3 processes this <byte>.